 Comfortable cabins with air conditioning are scattered under the shade of the vegetation, each with its own little relaxing corner with deck chairs and hammock.
 Pierre, the owner, loves good wine and fine cuisine.
 The meals are delicious and will satisfy the most demanding palates.

 2# Best hotels on Isla Grande (the main island)

-On Isla Grande, you will find the “biggest” resorts and economical hotels.
+You will find the “biggest” resorts and economical hotels in Isla Grande.

 Resort Gente de Mar, the perfect beaches